xopto/pyxopto/docs/source/mcml/examples/tracing.rst

 Photon packet tracing
 =====================

-This example (available in `examples/mcml/tracing`) covers all the neccessary steps for photon packet tracing in a two-layered turbid medium utilizing multimode optical fibers as sources and detectors.
+This example (available in `examples/mcml/tracing`) covers all the necessary steps for photon packet tracing in a two-layered turbid medium utilizing multimode optical fibers as sources and detectors.

 Importing the required modules and submodules
 ---------------------------------------------